cs-4241-2023/a3-persistence/README.md

 > Developing for Web Accessibility
 11. Associate a label with every form control
 12. Ensure that all interactive elements are keyboard accessible

-- **Design Achievement 2**: Contrast, Repetition, Alignment and Proximity principles: Which element received the most emphasis (contrast) on each page?
- How did you use proximity to organize the visual information on your page?
- What design elements (colors, fonts, layouts, etc.) did you use repeatedly throughout your site?
- How did you use alignment to organize information and/or increase contrast for particular elements